lonlylocly/lonlylocly.github.io/_posts/2014-11-12-Bob-the-Mushroom.md

 and the Machine hardly managed to move wings.

 -- Have you been to Marshmallow Library?
 It is over there, near Edelweiss Fields.
-Maybe there is solution for you flying machine problem. - Hamster told. - I used it myself to build the Circle.
+Maybe there is solution for your flying machine problem. - Hamster told. - I used it myself to build the Circle.

 The Library did had some solutions: on how to combine several butterfly wings